What you need to know about Slack GDPR

 How will Slack GDPR compliance affect my organization?

 For example, if a user exercises their right to be forgotten on Slack, how will you go about doing that?
 How will you prove their information is erased?
 These are the questions your compliance team should be asking and making a plan for.
 These questions become even more pressing in the years to come.
-Who knows — maybe someday Americans will have the right to be forgotten too.
 Get your Slack GDPR action plan together now, and you’ll be ahead of the curve for the future.

 What tools will help me comply with Slack GDPR?